markshames27/vibe-mockup/README.md

 ### Step 3: Generate Mockups and Prototype
 With your user flow defined, the AI will create detailed mockup descriptions for each screen and build a fully interactive HTML prototype using Tailwind CSS and Alpine.js.
 You'll get working HTML files you can open in any browser, click through, and test immediately—no installation required.

-### Step 4: Save Your Session
+### Step 4: Automatic Save to GitHub

+**Your work is automatically saved to GitHub after completing each skill.**

+After each skill completion (Idea Refinement, User Flow, Mockups), the AI will:
+1. Clone or update the vibe-mockup repository
+2. Create/update a project directory named after your idea
+3. Save all outputs (Lean Canvas, User Flow, Mockups) as markdown files
+4. Save the complete clickable prototype (all HTML files and screenshots)
+5. Commit and push the files to GitHub
+6.  **Report which files were uploaded** with a complete file list
+7. Provide you with a link to your saved project on GitHub

-At any point during the workflow, you can save your progress to GitHub by typing:
+You can also manually save at any point by typing:

 ```
 save session
 ```

-The AI will:
-1. Create a new directory in this repository named after your project
-2. Save all outputs (Lean Canvas, User Flow, Mockups) as markdown files
-3. Save the complete clickable prototype (all HTML files and screenshots)
-4. Commit and push the files to GitHub
-5. Provide you with a link to your saved project
-This allows you to:
+Automatic saving allows you to:
 - Resume work later from where you left off
 - Share your progress with team members
 - Track iterations and changes over time